peter28data/SQL-/README.md

 Business Problem: Call Center Representatives have reported to management they cannot always receive contact information such as email or phone numbers when they process Service-Request calls in Washington D.C. due to the fast paced nature of calls.

-Business Solution: Investigate the Database to see if the *Proportion* of Service-Request calls with and without contact information vary between sectors or due to the natures of calls, medium or high priority, justify the lack of contact information.
+Business Solution: Investigate the Database to see if the *Proportion* of Service-Request calls with and without contact information vary between sectors or due to the natures of calls, medium or high priority, to justify the lack of contact information.

 ---